MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-work-nonstock-items.md

 > [!NOTE]
 > You cannot select a catalogue item from the **Sales Invoice** page.

-A catalogue item typically has the item number of the supplier who supplies it.
+A catalogue item typically has the item number of the vendor who supplies it.
 Before you can convert a catalogue item to a normal item, you must specify how to convert vendor item numbers to your item numbering.
 For more information, see [Specify how catalogue item numbers are converted to your own numbering](#specify-how-catalog-item-numbers-are-converted-to-your-own-numbering).

 > [!IMPORTANT]
 > Catalogue items are not to be mistaken with non-inventory items, which are regular items that are given the type **Non-Inventory** to keep them out of availability and costing calculations, for example, because they are only used internally and have a low cost.
 For more information, see [About Item Types](inventory-about-item-types.md).